Shielded Inert Gas Metal Arc Welding | Metal Inert Gas Welding | Gas Metal Arc Welding

-It was first used in the USA in the mid 1940s.
-The GMAW process was developed and made commercially available in 1948, although the basic concept was actually introduced in the 1920’s.
-In its early commercial applications, the process was used to weld aluminium with an inert shielding gas, giving rise to the term “MIG” (metal inert gas) which is still commonly used when referring to the process.
+It was first used in the USA in the mid-1940s.
+The GMAW process was developed and made commercially available in 1948, although the basic concept was actually introduced in the 1920s.
+In its early commercial applications, the process was used to weld aluminum with an inert shielding gas, giving rise to the term “MIG” (metal inert gas) which is still commonly used when referring to the process.

 Metal can be transferred in three ways:

-Small droplets of molten metal from the electrode are transferred to the weld area at rates of several hundred droplets per second.
-The transfer is spatter free and very stable.
-High DC current and voltage and large diameter electrodes are used, with argon or argon rich gas mixture used as the shielding gas.
-The avg current required can be reduced by pulsed arc which are high amplitude pulses superimposed over a low, steady current and the process can be used in all welding positions.
+At a rate of several hundred droplets per second, small droplets of molten metal from the electrode are transferred to the weld area.
+The transfer is spatter-free and very stable.
+High DC current and voltage and large diameter electrodes are used, with argon or argon-rich gas mixture, used as the shielding gas.
+The avg current required can be reduced by a pulsed arcs, which are high amplitude pulses superimposed over a low, steady current and the process can be used in all welding positions.

-Carbon dioxide rich gases are utilized and globules propelled by the forces of the electric arc transfer the metal, resulting in considerable spatter.
-High welding current are used with greater weld penetration and welding speed.
+Carbon dioxide-rich gases are utilized and globules propelled by the forces of the electric arc transfer the metal, resulting in considerable spatter.
+High welding currents are used with greater weld penetration and welding speed.
 Heavier sections are joined in this process

 The metal is transferred in individual droplets at rates of more than 50 per second as the electrode tip touches the molten metal and short circuits.
 Low current and voltages are utilized.

 Weld thickness formed is 5 mm to 50 mm.

 DC output power source

 Wire feed unit